strawberryhacker/operating-system-cortex-m7/README.md

 - boot signature at address 0x20400000 says "StayInBootloader"
 - trigger the boot-pin during reset (pull GPIOA 11 low)

 In order to program the chip on-the-fly the kernel should provide the same serial interface as the bootloader.
 If the character `\0` is received it should write the boot signature and reset itself.
 However, when a software failure occurs, the kernel might not be able to process the serial interrupts.
-Therefore two mechanisms has been added to ensure the bootloader will be usable.
+Therefore two mechanisms have been added to ensure the bootloader will be usable.

 - Panic is safe to use.
 It will print the debug info and return straight to the bootloader
 - If the programming interface is not responding, the CPU has stopped somewhere.
 To bypass the image loading stage in the bootloader; hold in SW0 while resetting the board.
 This will start up the bootloader.